celo-academy/Build-a-Self-Destructing-Contract-in-Solidity-Coding-Challenge/README.md

 ## Introduction

 Solidity, used for writing smart contracts on blockchain platforms like Celo, supports a variety of powerful features.
-One of these is the `selfdestruct` function, which enables a contract to delete itself and forward its remaining Ether to a specified address.
+One of these is the `selfdestruct` function, which enables a contract to delete itself and forward its remaining CELO to a specified address.
 In this challenge, you will construct a contract that can self-destruct under certain conditions.

 ## Problem Statement